ASzot/imagination-augmented-agents-tf/README.md

 (`common/multiprocessing_env.py`).
 DeepMind's implementation of MiniPacman is used (`common/deepmind.py`).
 Implementation of `common/minipacman.py` is from @higgsfield.

-OpenAI's code for Pacman and multiprocessing features were used and are under `./common/`.

 ## Prerequisites
 - TensorFlow 1.4.1
 - NumPy 1.14.0